MaibornWolff/database-performance-comparison/README.md

 ### Insert performance

-The table below shows the best results for the databases for a 3 node cluster (PostgreSQL being the exception having only a single instance) and a resource limit of 8 cores and 10 GB memory per node.
+The table below shows the best results for the databases for a 3 node cluster (PostgreSQL and InfluxDB being the exception having only a single instance) and a resource limit of 8 cores and 10 GB memory per node.
 All tests were run with the newest available version of the databases at the time of testing.

 | Database                                    | Inserts/s  | Insert mode                          | Primary-key mode |
 |---------------------------------------------|------------|--------------------------------------|------------------|